The PortablE language & compiler

 TYPE SMALL IS RANGE -128 TO 127

 Type declarations (especially for parameters or object members) tend to spread to many other parts of your program, which can be tedious if they don't provide any obvious benefit.
-From experience I can say that LONG is not normally worth it, so simply use the default (VALUE) type instead.
+From experience I can say that LONG is not normally worth it (unless you need to enforce 32-bits), so simply use the default (VALUE) type instead.
 INT & BYTE are likely only needed to save memory in objects.
 Where-as CHAR & BOOL are very useful, so use them when you can.
 PTRs & ARRAYs are of course often required.

 Some variables with legal types: